 3. Take up a running program:

-Like walking, running is an activity you can do anywhere, and all you need is a good pair of running shoes.
+Like walking, running is an activity you can do anywhere, making it one of the best at home workouts for women.
 Yet because running is a high-impact activity and injuries can happen if you start too fast too soon, begin slowly.
 Kozma recommends starting with run-walk intervals and keeping miles low at first.